 E: (to his sister) Hey, do you want to do an equation?

 E: Well, it’s more like a puzzle really.
 It’s where you have to figure out what a number is.

 E: So, if 42 minus A equals 35, what is A?

 E: It means take away.

-C: Okay.
-I’ll need to do that on the calculator.
+C: Okay, but I have to do that on a calculator.
 Is minus the little line?

 D comes into the room